MerchantPug/Origins-Addon-Multiloader-Template/README.md

 1. Clone or download this repository to your computer.
 2. Configure the project by editing the `group`, `mod_name`, `mod_author`, and `mod_id` properties in the `gradle.properties` file.
 You will also need to change the `rootProject.name`  property in `settings.gradle`.
-3. Create a new 'libs' folder in the base directory.
-Put the Calio Forge and Apoli Forge JARs in this folder, this is for use in the build scripts.
-You can get these two files from [this page](https://github.com/EdwinMindcraft/origins-architectury/releases).
-4. Open the template's root folder as a new project in IDEA.
+3. Open the template's root folder as a new project in IDEA.
 This is the folder that contains this README file and the gradlew executable.
-5. If your default JVM/JDK is not Java 17 you will encounter an error when opening the project.
+4. If your default JVM/JDK is not Java 17 you will encounter an error when opening the project.
 This error is fixed by going to `File > Settings > Build, Execution, Deployment > Build Tools > Gradle > Gradle JVM`and changing the value to a valid Java 17 JVM.
 You will also need to set the Project SDK to Java 17.
 This can be done by going to `File > Project Structure > Project SDK`.
 Once both have been set open the Gradle tab in IDEA and click the refresh button to reload the project.
-6. Open the Gradle tab in IDEA if it has not already been opened.
+5. Open the Gradle tab in IDEA if it has not already been opened.
 Navigate to `Your Project > Common > Tasks > vanilla gradle > decompile`.
 Run this task to decompile Minecraft.
-7. Open the Gradle tab in IDEA if it has not already been opened.
+6. Open the Gradle tab in IDEA if it has not already been opened.
 Navigate to `Your Project > Forge > Tasks > forgegradle runs > genIntellijRuns`.
 Run this task to set up run configurations for Forge.
-8. Open your Run/Debug Configurations.
+7. Open your Run/Debug Configurations.
 Under the Application category there should now be options to run Forge and Fabric projects.
 Select one of the client options and try to run it.
-9. Assuming you were able to run the game in step 7 your workspace should now be set up.
+8. Assuming you were able to run the game in step 7 your workspace should now be set up.

 ### Eclipse
 While it is possible to use this template in Eclipse it is not recommended.
 During the development of this template multiple critical bugs and quirks related to Eclipse were found at nearly every level of the required build tools.
 While we continue to work with these tools to report and resolve issues support for projects like these are not there yet.
 For now Eclipse is considered unsupported by this project.
 The development cycle for build tools is notoriously slow so there are no ETAs available.

+### Origins Specific Stuff
+- Create a new 'libs' folder in the base directory.
+Put the Calio Forge and Apoli Forge JARs in this folder, this is for use in the build scripts.
+You can get these two files from [this page](https://github.com/EdwinMindcraft/origins-architectury/releases).
+- Replace the mentions of `yourmodid` in `ItemStackLevelAccess` and according classes with your own modid, this is so you don't have mixin conflicts between you and anybody else who is using this template.

 ## Development Guide
 When using this template the majority of your mod is developed in the Common project.
 The Common project is compiled against the vanilla game and is used to hold code that is shared between the different loader-specific versions of your mod.
 The Common project has no knowledge or access to ModLoader specific code, apis, or concepts.
 Code that requires something from a specific loader must be done through the project that is specific to that loader, such as the Forge or Fabric project.